davegurnell/paths-case-study/README.md

 ## Overview

-Imagine some route finding API that provides possible paths from an origin to a destination.
+Imagine some route finding API that provides possible paths from a source to a destination.

-Given a list of paths, select the best one based on distance and whether it includes intermediate stops.
+Given a list of paths, select the best one based on distance and whether it includes intermediate stops (points along the path).

 Expect the API to produce **only valid path lists** according to the following specification: